 - 2.4.1 See Title 12, Chapter 11 of the Delaware Code for applicable dormancy periods for various property types. - 2.4.2 For a stored value card or gift card, the maximum cost is determined utilizing information from an annual federal income tax return (for example, the 2016 Form 1120 or equivalent) for each applicable year.
-The State shall consider the cost of goods sold plus total deductions less charitable contributions, depreciation and depletion.
-For example, for a corporation filing an IRS Form 1120 U.S. Corporation Income Tax Return, the State shall use the following lines from Form 1120 to calculate maximum cost:
+The State shall consider the cost of goods sold plus total deductions less charitable contributions, depreciation and depletion. - 2.4.2.1 For example, an appropriate calculation would be as follows: for a corporation filing an IRS Form 1120 U.S. Corporation Income Tax Return, the State shall use the following lines from Form 1120 to calculate maximum cost: